-IMF warns worst is yet to come for world economy
+IMF warns rising prices will be worse in UK

 - Published

-The International Monetary Fund (IMF) has warned "the worst is yet to come" for the world economy as war in Ukraine continues and prices spiral.

-In its latest assessment of the global economy it said "for many people 2023 will feel like a recession".

-The body, which works to stabilise the global economy, has downgraded its economic growth forecasts due to the impact of Russia's Ukraine invasion.
+The body, which works to create global financial stability, admitted tax cuts announced by Kwasi Kwarteng would lift economic growth in the short-term.

+But it said the cuts would "complicate the fight" against the cost-of-living crisis.

+It also warned that "for many people 2023 will feel like a recession".

+Inflation, which measures how the cost of living changes over time, is expected to peak at about 11.3% before the end of the year in the UK, according to its latest report on the outlook for the global economy.

+The most recent figures included in the report by the influential financial institution do not fully, however, take into account the chancellor's recent mini-budget.

-UK growth is set to grind to a near halt next year, growing by 0.3%.
+Economic growth in the UK is set to grind to a near halt next year, growing by 0.3%.

 That marks a 0.2% downgrade from the IMF's July forecast, and a sharp fall from the 3.6% rate of growth for the UK economy expected in 2022.